Toxic plants

 Is Coffee Tree or Geranium-Leaf Aralia Toxic To Cats?

-Coffee Tree or also known as Wild Coffee, Coffee Tree, Geranium-Leaf Aralia, or simply Aralia is an evergreen shrub that is hazardous to cats.
-The coffee tree contains saponins, which are poisons that can irritate a cat’s skin or cause inflammation in his mouth and gastrointestinal tract if consumed.
-Coffee tree poisoning can cause skin rashes, vomiting, loss of appetite, weariness, and an elevated heart rate, among other symptoms.
+Yes, the Coffee Tree, also known as Wild Coffee, Coffee Tree, Geranium-Leaf Aralia, or simply Aralia, is toxic to cats.
+This evergreen shrub contains saponins, which are compounds that can irritate a cat’s skin or cause inflammation in their mouth and gastrointestinal tract if ingested.
+Symptoms of Coffee Tree poisoning in cats include skin rashes, vomiting, loss of appetite, lethargy, and an elevated heart rate.
+While it’s rarely lethal and doesn’t typically result in life-threatening complications, it’s essential to seek veterinary care immediately if you suspect your cat has consumed this plant.

 Clinical Signs of Coffee Tree or Geranium-Leaf Aralia Poisoning in Cats